Former football fullback set to become a Franciscan nun

 "I kept my faith to myself before all of this, so people were very surprised that this was really who and what I wanted to do and be."

-Yoches broke up with her boyfriend the night of her religious experience, told her family and then her friends and co-workers, who were surprised by the decision.
+Yoches broke up with her boyfriend the night of her religious experience.
+She told her family and then her friends and co-workers, who were surprised by the decision.

 Yoches is set to take her vows June 30 in Toronto, Ohio, for her first eight years.
 Though there were some doubts in the beginning, she told the newspaper that they’re mostly gone now.